V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

         results = cursor.fetchall()
 ```

-We can see that if there is an exception an error happen, but unforunatly, the bot don't show the error because there is no `await` before the `ctx.send`()
+We can see that if there is an exception an error happen, but unforunatly, the bot don't show the error as there is no `await` before the `ctx.send` command.

 ```python
     except Exception as e: